 Denton's water supply source and infrastructure are adequate for existing and future development needs in the two scenarios outlined in the Municipal Growth Element.
+However, additional withdrawal will need to be permitted in Scenario 2.
 There are no significant limiting issues with groundwater supply from the Piney Point aquifer.
 The only apparent limiting factors are those associated with the current Water Appropriation Permits.